MileHacker Logo

 Terrain Overview

-The eastern and in the south parts of the city feature mountains and hills.
-These elevated areas boast a rugged beauty, with occasions for appreciating nature.
+The eastern and southern parts of the city feature mountains and hills.
+These elevated areas boast a rough beauty, with opportunities for appreciating nature.

 Historical Journey & City Overview